-Employees are also more productive when they work flexibly, according to Robert Half.
+According to Robert Half, employees are also more productive when they work flexibly.
 That’s because, with the ability to get work done when or where it works best for them, they can focus more on the tasks at hand and get more done in the same amount of time.

 Saving the frustration of the daily commute or the unproductive final hour on Friday afternoon in the office is mostly social, which means they can get right down to work and then back to the rest of their lives.

-Of course, like any good benefit, flexible work schedules benefits come with a few things to think about for employers.
-It’s important to work hard to keep your remote employees happy, to ensure your business runs smoothly and is in full compliance while employees work flexibly, and to be sure you’re continually evaluating how your programs are working as they go.
+Of course, like any benefit, flexible work schedule benefits come with a few things to think about for employers.
+It’s important to work hard to keep your remote employees happy and ensure your business runs smoothly and is fully compliant.
+In contrast, employees work flexibly, and to be sure you’re continually evaluating how your programs are working as they go.

 And if you find you can’t offer flexibility for some of your workers because the nature of their jobs isn’t flexible in when or where they work, get creative!
 You can think of other ways to be flexible about work, even if employees need to stick to regular hours at a regular desk.

-Empuls predicted that 2020 would be the year of the shift to remote and flexible work - and that’s definitely been true.
+Empuls predicted that 2021 would be the year of the shift to remote and flexible work and that’s definitely been true.
 In fact, the trend is only accelerating, so don’t get left behind in the dust.
-Keep ahead of the game and you’ll keep your employees on the job, happy and engaged, for many years to come.
+Keep ahead of the game, and you’ll keep your employees on the job, happy and engaged, for many years to come.

 Are you looking for more ways to keep your employees engaged?
 A flexible work schedule is just the beginning.
 Empuls by Empuls gives you solutions to solving the engagement puzzle-like recognition programs, pulse surveys, and more - so you keep your valued employees happy and your business booming.